-2018 Poetry by the Sea Keynote Speaker: Rita Dove
+2019 Poetry by the Sea Keynote Speaker: Terrance Hayes

-Poetry by the Sea is thrilled to announce Rita Dove as our fourth keynote speaker.
-The keynote reading will take place on Wednesday, May 23rd, 2018, following the banquet.
+Poetry by the Sea is thrilled to welcome Terrance Hayes as our fifth keynote speaker.
+The keynote reading will take place on Thursday, May 24th, 2019, following the banquet.
 Books will be available for sale before and after the keynote, and you are also welcome to bring books you already own for a brief signing after the event.